SDK Authentication

 echo -n "apikey1" | openssl dgst -sha256 -binary | openssl base64

 When logging in with an API key, the SDK will log in to a specific application in the MPC node.
 If the application does not exist, it will be created automatically.
-In the above example, the to first API keys are hashes of apikey1
+In the above example, the two first API keys are hashes of apikey1 and apikey2 and they are configured to map to the application app1.
+The third API key, apikey3 maps to the application app2.

 Crypt hashes with the following algorithms are also supported: MD5, SHA256, SHA512, bcrypt, Argon2i, Argon2id.
 Some examples: